Estimate runoff potential based on land use, soil type, and hydrologic conditions using the SCS/NRCS method

 | 80-100 | Very High |

 Calculate a weighted curve number for multiple land areas with different characteristics.
+This approach is similar to the method used in stormwater runoff estimation for complex sites.

 The Curve Number (CN) method is a widely used empirical model for estimating direct runoff from rainfall.
 Developed by the USDA Natural Resources Conservation Service (NRCS), it provides a simple approach to predict runoff based on land use, soil type, and hydrologic condition.
+For related applications, you might also explore the time of concentration calculator to better understand flow timing across your watershed.

 Q = (P - 0.2S)² / (P + 0.8S) for P > 0.2S